PoisotLab/ms_betacov_mapping/README.md

 clades of New World bats play host to a distinct regime of betacoronavirus coevolution.

-## Coevolution-informed emergence risk is different in space
+## The coevolutionary mosaic generates emergence regimes

-Both the diverse origins of betacoronavirus spillover events and the existence of well defined co-phylogenetic regions suggest that the system is spatially fragmented enough to create risks of emergence that are different in their amplitude and in the coevolutionary processes underlying them.
-Therefore, we turn to the Geographic Mosaic Theory of Coevolution to provide an assesment of risk accounting for these processes.
-In @fig:trivariate, we overlapped three components of spillover risk: viral sharing (high viral sharing suggests slower, diffuse coevolution); host phylogenetic diversity (high diversity represents different evolutionary histories, suggesting more variation in immune strategies); host community uniqueness (high uniqueness suggests more potential for viruses to be exposed to novel host traits).
-This approach leads to the definition of broad biogeographic regions of risk, where close colors represent similar risks, and paler pixels represent overall higher risk (see Methods).
+The existence of well-defined cophylogenetic regions suggests that the bat-betacoronavirus system is spatially fragmented enough to create differential coevolutionary processes; in turn, the coevolutionary mosaic contributes to heterogeneity in emergence risk.
+These ideas are, respectively, supported by the existence of hotspots of viral uniqueness and the diverse origins of human betacoronaviruses.
-These regions do not neatly overlap with those defined in @fig:richness or
+Together, these ideas point to a predictable relationship between host community structure and coevolutionary pressure: phylogeographic structure in bat hosts---and their diverse immune strategies [@Banerjee2020NovIns]---creates a landscape of selective pressure; the trajectory of viruses' coevolutionary response is, in turn, constrained by the opportunities they have for either coevolutionary specialization or diversification through host jumps and recombination.

-@fig:biogeo, reinforcing the notion that local-scale coevolutionary mosaics exist within co-phylogenetic regions.
+Based on the geographic mosaic theory of coevolution, we developed a trivariate map of three facets of coevolutionary pressure (see Methods): (1) _host phylogenetic diversity_: a high diversity of evolutionary histories should expose viruses to more variation in host immune traits; (2) _host community uniqueness_: coevolving with more unique host communities should create more unique branches of viral evolution; and (3) propensity for _viral sharing_: frequent cross-species transmission may  act as a buffer on selective pressure, while lower rates of exchange may enable more simultaneous trajectories of viral specialization to coexist within a given community.
+We combine global maps of all three to generate a map of coevolutionary regimes, where close colors represent similar risks, and paler pixels represent overall higher risk (@fig:trivariate).
+We find that these regions do not neatly overlap with those defined in @fig:richness or @fig:biogeo, reinforcing the notion that local-scale coevolutionary mosaics can form within cophylogenetic regions.

 ![Trivariate additive mapping of the components of risk in the red/green/blue, where high virus sharing is encoded in the blue channel, host phylogenetic